Justin Ingram (basketball): 2015–16

-In September 2015, Ingram signed with Lions de Geneve of Switzerland for the 2015-16 season.
+In September 2015, Ingram signed with Lions de Geneve of Switzerland for the 2015–16 season.
 In 33 total games, he averaged 10.8 points, 4.5 rebounds, 4.5 assists per game while playing 27 min per game.

 Coaching career

 2016–17

 In July 2016, Ingram was hired to the Olivet Comets men's basketball staff under Steve Ernst as head assistant as well as recruiting coordinator.

-2017–present
+2017–2024

 In June 2017, Ingram was hired to the Toledo Rockets men's basketball staff as Director of Basketball Operations.
 In October 2018, Ingram was promoted to assistant coach.

+2024–present

+In July 2024, Ingram was promoted to associate head coach.

 Personal

 Ingram is the son of Phebeit and Michael Ingram, the latter a NJCAA hall of fame basketball coach at Lansing Community College.
 Ingram has three siblings, all of whom have played college basketball.
 Older brother, Mike, played at Lansing Community College; older sister, Alayne, starred at the University of Michigan and was drafted in the WNBA by the Sacramento Monarchs; and younger sister, Jocelyn, played at Grand Valley State University.
 Ingram is married to Tiewjuan Ingram.
 Together they have two sons, Justin Jr and Jaxson.